 Family History Films is the world’s first and leading private legacy documentary company.

-Since 2017 we have delivered a fully-managed service which produces beautiful, bespoke and private feature length documentaries which we research in-depth for our clients.
+Since 2017 we have delivered a fully-managed service producing beautiful, bespoke, feature-length documentaries for private clients.

 In addition to our films, we offer exquisitely produced hardback books and comprehensive archiving services.
 These ensure that your family's history is meticulously documented, preserved and beautifully presented - creating a treasured heirloom for future generations.